uchicago-cs/cmsc23300/website/working_in_pairs.rst

 that progress.
 A common way of doing this is by using an `issue tracking system <https://en.wikipedia.org/wiki/Issue_tracking_system>`__, where you create a new "issue" for each concrete task that needs to be completed.
-The issue tracker then allows you to add comments to that issue, and effectively have a specific location to discuss anything surrounding that task.
+The issue tracker then allows you to add comments to that issue, and have a single location to discuss anything surrounding that task.

-The Git server we use, GitLab, helpfully provides a built-in issue tracker in each repository (you can see their full documentation `here <https://docs.gitlab.com/ce/user/project/issues/>`__.
+The Git server we use, GitLab, helpfully provides a built-in issue tracker in each repository (you can see their full documentation `here <https://docs.gitlab.com/ce/user/project/issues/>`__).
 You do, however, need to enable this functionality.
 In your project, click on "Settings" -> "General" (in the left sidebar) and then switch "Issues" to "Only team members".
 Don't forget to then click on "Save Changes".